-GRA 207 - Professional Practices and Advanced Processes
+GRA 207 - Professional Practices

-This course will provide students with a strategy for creating differentiated brand-based print and digital portfolios, as well as a professional résumé packet.
+This course will provide students with a strategy for creating differentiated brand-based print and digital portfolios, as well as, a professional resume packet.
 Students will explore a full spectrum of career building skills including marketing and interviewing strategies, networking, professional memberships, and career options.
-Students will also gain exposure to the business side of the graphic design profession including client relations, social responsibility, ethics, and copyrights.
-Preparation for effective acquisition, management, and benefit of freelance design work will also be covered.
-For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade C or above in GRA 103 and GRA 106.
+Students will also gain exposure to the business side of the graphic design profession including preparation for effective acquisition and management of freelance design work.
+Prerequisites: Grade C or above in GRA 103 and GRA 106.
 A studio course.
 3 credits (Fall)